thomasvincent/aws-ssm-automation-scripts/README.md

     - `AWSManagedPolicies`: A list of AWS managed policy names to attach
     - `CustomerManagedPolicies`: A list of customer managed policy ARNs to attach

+### Lambda Management

+- **`lambda_function_management.yaml`**: Creates, updates, and manages AWS Lambda functions.
+  - Parameters:
+    - `Operation`: The operation to perform (Create, Update, Enable, Disable, AddAlias, UpdateConcurrency)
+    - `FunctionName`: The name of the Lambda function
+    - `S3Bucket`: S3 bucket containing the Lambda deployment package
+    - `S3Key`: S3 key for the Lambda deployment package
+    - `Handler`: The function within your code that Lambda calls to begin execution
+    - `Runtime`: The runtime environment for the Lambda function
+    - `MemorySize`: The amount of memory available to the function at runtime
+    - `Timeout`: The amount of time that Lambda allows a function to run before stopping it
+    - `Role`: The ARN of the IAM role that Lambda assumes
+    - `Environment`: Environment variables for the Lambda function
+    - `Tags`: Tags for the Lambda function
+    - `ReservedConcurrentExecutions`: The number of reserved concurrent executions
+    - `AliasName`: Name of the Lambda alias to create or update
+    - `AliasVersion`: Function version that the alias invokes
+    - `AutomationAssumeRole`: (Optional) The ARN of the automation role

 ### S3 Management

 - **`s3_encryption.yaml`**: Enables server-side encryption on an S3 bucket using a KMS key.